CodingItWrong/jekyll-theme-codingitwrong/README.md

 - Run your Jekyll site and test the changes
 - When done, run `bundle config --delete local.jekyll-theme-codingitwrong` to go back to using the real gem

+## Publishing

+Generally just used referencing GitHub, instead of a published version.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.